Free Cash Flow Computation

 You know, NPV is a decision rule that is going to quantify the value implications of decisions.
 That is what we learned last time.
 And there are two key components to it, right?
 There are free cash flows and discount rates.
 This lecture was all about, how do we put some meat behind that FCF term?
 How do we actually compute it?
 How do we derive it for a project, or a firm, or more broadly speaking?

 And what we saw is that there’s a relatively simple formula for computing free cash flows and don’t be misled by its simplicity.
 It applies broadly.
 We can always use this definition.
 The trick in practice is actually estimating the components and figuring out what hits unlevered free cash flow versus levered free cash flow.
-What is relevant for cash flow, what is not relevant for cash flow?http://www.capitalbudgetingtechniques.com/free-cash-flow-computation/Capital Budgeting TechniquesCash FlowsFree Cash Flows Today I want to talk about free cash flows, a critical element in implementing any of those decision rules.
+What is relevant for cash flow, what is not relevant for cash flow?https://www.capitalbudgetingtechniques.com/free-cash-flow-computation/Capital Budgeting TechniquesCash FlowsFree Cash Flows Today I want to talk about free cash flows, a critical element in implementing any of those decision rules.
 Remember, there are two components to NPV.
-There are Free Cash Flows, and there is a discount rate, because NPV if you recall from last time, is little more than just a...Admin email@example.comAdministratorCapital Budgeting Techniques
+There are Free Cash Flows, and there is a discount rate, because NPV if you recall from last time, is little more than just a...castel email@example.comAdministratorCapital Budgeting Techniques